Your first few days

 Begin using this Employee Gateway

 Many of your questions, as a new employee, can be answered here at the Employee Gateway site.
-If you can’t find the answer you need, email email@example.com and we’ll try to point you in the right direction.
+If you can’t find the answer you need, email firstname.lastname@example.org and we’ll try to point you in the right direction.
+And take a moment to bookmark our essential employee helps page now!

 Troubleshooting your USC NetID